Abstracted-Labs/InvArch/pallets/pallet-dao-manager/README.md

 ### DAO Management

-- `create_core`: Initialize a new DAO with specific parameters and distribute initial voting tokens to the creator.
+- `create_dao`: Initialize a new DAO with specific parameters and distribute initial voting tokens to the creator.
 - `set_parameters`: Modify DAO parameters, including voting thresholds, metadata, and token freeze state.

 ### Token Operations